 Curry adds a wonderful, almost imperceptible depth of flavor in combination with the other ingredients.
 But it's there, and it's fun and it's super delicious.

 So if you have twenty minutes to spare, whip up a batch of this amazing, sweet confection.
 Don't tell anyone the name till they've take a bite.
 Then they'll be sold and it won't matter what you call it!

 P.S.
 This makes wonderful little gifts for friends, neighbors, teachers, etc.

 - ¾ cup granulated sugar

 - ½ cup corn syrup

 - 1 cup roasted salted cashew halves*

 - 1 tablespoon butter

 - 1 teaspoon vanilla

-- Return to microwave and cook for another two minutes.
+Return to microwave and cook for another two minutes.
 Remove from microwave and add butter and vanilla.
 Stir until butter is completely incorporated.
 Add baking soda and stir to combine.
-Mixture will foam up.
+The mixture will foam up.
 Quickly pour mixture out onto prepared sheet pan and spread as thin as possible using prepared knife.